valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

   There is now a button in the sidebar under the logout button that sends an e-mail to request ritense to plant a tree.

+* **Editing case list columns**

+  On the admin page of a case type, a tab 'List' is now available.
+On this tab, case list columns for this case type can be added, modified, and re-ordered.

 ## Bugfixes

 The following bugs were fixed: